The Spine-to-String Connection

 Q: Does slouching actually affect my tone or accuracy?

-A: Indirectly, yes.
-When your torso collapses, your reach changes, your fretting hand works harder, and your picking angles shift.
-Players often describe slouch-induced tension as “fighting the guitar.”
+Indirectly, yes.
+When the torso collapses, reach changes, fretting pressure increases, and picking angles shift.
+Many players describe this as “fighting the guitar,” even though the issue starts in the body, not the hands.

 Q: What’s the biggest posture mistake adult guitarists make?